 Set Up Accounting System and Chart of Accounts

 Andenne dangerously needs She an for the accounting plan (cash or Various small, ask won't test tax expert.
-Create a clearly defined chart of accounts tailored to how you do business: revenue streams, cost of goods sold, operating expenses, payroll differentials, taxes and owner’s distributions.
+Create a clearly defined chart of accounts tailored to how you do business: Revenue streams, cost of goods sold, operating expenses, payroll differentials, taxes and owner’s distributions.
 Consistent category definitions make reconciling monthly and annual reporting a cinch.

 Maintain your expenses and receipts